microsoft/pxt-arcade/docs/skillmap/space/space3.md

 **👾 Feel like making enemies rain from the sky? 👾**

-Let's add some code that will drop an enemy toward the ship every second or so.
+Let's add some code that will drop an enemy toward the ship every couple of seconds.

 ---